Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 11:06 Yeah, it doesn't work.

-11:08 Yeah, it's got to be something technical I think.
+11:08 Yeah, it's got to be something technical, I think.

-11:11 So the other, there's another one that I want to point out that I thought was really funny but actually it's kind of useful.
+11:10 There's another one that I want to point out that I thought was really funny,

 11:16 Oh, what's that?

-11:17 It starts with a command.
+11:16 It starts with a command.

-11:18 It starts, it actually starts with a cartoon.
+11:17 It actually starts with a cartoon.

-11:21 And basically the idea is if you type in a command that you think you know on the shell, but you get it wrong, you can curse at your shell and it will potentially fix it for you.
+11:20 And basically the idea is if you type in a command that you think you know on the shell,

 11:30 Yeah, I love this.

-11:31 So this thing is called the F. I'm not going to complete it so we can keep our clean rating in iTunes, but the link is in the show notes.
+11:32 I'm not going to complete it so we can keep our clean rating in iTunes, but the link is in the show notes.

-11:38 And basically you type that after you've made a mistake on the shell and it goes, oh, you probably meant this.
+11:38 And basically you type that after you've made a mistake on the shell and it goes,

 11:45 You did a little bit wrong.

-11:46 The F?
+11:46 The F.

 11:47 Oh, here's the command.